 What is the oldest age at which to see a pediatric dentist?

-The American Academy of Pediatric Dentistry advises that children continue to visit a pediatric dentist until they reach 18 years old or graduate from high school.
+A pediatric dentist should see children until age 18 or high school graduation.
 Some may continue to treat young adults with special needs beyond this age.
 However, once patients outgrow pediatric care, they transition to a general dentist.

 What does a dental exam include?